 Driving in Japan

-Many people in Japan do own a car, and it may be necessary to have one's own vehicle in some parts of the country.
-This is generally not necessary in major cities, where owning a car can be more hassle than convenience.
+Many people in Japan do own a car, and it may be necessary to have your own vehicle in some parts of the country.
+This is generally not necessary in major cities, where owning a car can be more of a hassle than a convenience.

-Expats will usually need an International Driver's Permit to drive in Japan when arriving, though some nationalities can use their licence from home as long as it's accompanied by an official Japanese translation.
-These licences are valid for up to one year, after which it's necessary to get a Japanese driving licence.
+Expats will usually need an International Driver's Permit to drive in Japan upon arrival, although some nationalities can use their licence from home as long as it's accompanied by an official Japanese translation.
+These licences are valid for up to one year, after which it's necessary to get a Japanese driver's licence.

 Useful links